cincospenguinos/CircleGa/README.md

 ## TODO

+- [ ] Make the communication scene text animate onto the screen
+- [ ] Setup auto-stop

 Here's things we need to work on sooner rather than later:

 - [ ] Put on screen what keys to press to make a selection
-- [ ] The first level is too long at 12 lines
-- [ ] The second and third levels are too short
 - [ ] Use single melody for the entire thing--the opening melody should be used in text excerpts
 - [ ] Make the ring larger--covering almost the whole screen
 	* It's hard to maneuver with too little space, and I'd like to explore having the ring be bigger